TheRealKasumi/NikoLight/documentation/build.md

 If you want to use an external regulator, please bridge the jumper `J1` with a bit of solder.
 You can then skip to the last point.

-When using the integrated regulator, this should be the first step.
+When using the integrated regulator, you should start here and build it first.
 This allows you to test it properly afterwards without destroying other components when you make a mistake.

 **Never bridge the jumper `J1` when using the internal regulator!**

-1. As a first step its's recommended to put the inductor `I1` in place and solder it to the PCB.
+1. It's recommended to put inductor `I1` in place and solder it to the PCB first.
+   It should be a 33µH inductance which is capable of handling around 3-4A.
    For this put a thin layer of solder on the pads and the legs of the inductor.
    Position the inductor and heat up the solder pads.
    Feed it with some more solder and press down the inductor until it soldered together.
    Repeat the same for the pad on the other side.

 2. Place the diode on the spot marked with `D2`.
-   Proceed in the same way as above.
+   Solder in the same way as described above.
    Since it's a diode, the polarity matters.
    Make sure to put it in the right direction.
    You should be able to see a white line on the diode.